Why Physicians Need A Will And How To Put One In Place

 Consider your children as well, including stepchildren, adult children, minor children, or children who are full-fledged grown adults.
 Your attorney will help you decide how to divide up your estate to make sure they are appropriately cared for and also treated the way that you wish as heirs.
 You may also wish to consider an adult child to serve as your proxy should you become incapacitated.

-What doctors should know
+What physicians who need a will should know

 As a physician, you surely know that it is crucial for every adult to have a document in place naming a proxy with power of attorney who knows your wishes.
 Do you want heroic measures?
 How long do you want to live on a ventilator or breathing tube?
 Who do you trust to make these important decisions for you and to carry out the decisions you have already made?
 What if the decisions you make today should change?